 K Brew

 Vibe - K Brew has been a local favorite since 2013.
-Originating in the Old North neighborhood, K Brew now has three locations across Knoxville: one on Broadway, one in west Knoxville near West Town Mall, one in west Knoxville on Ebenezer, inside the Embassy Suites Downtown.
+Originating in the Old North neighborhood, K Brew now has four locations across Knoxville: one on Broadway, one in west Knoxville near West Town Mall, one in west Knoxville on Ebenezer, and one inside the Embassy Suites Downtown.
 They’re known for their unique hammock seating, friendly staff, and laid-back atmosphere - perfect for hangouts with friends or meetings with colleagues.

 Roast – They offer their signature Marble City Blend, as well as several rotating single-origin coffees, expertly roasted espresso, and delicious decaf.